President of Blake Works

 As one of the first reporters in the country to report on HIV/AIDS, Jeanne earned the Robert F. Kennedy Memorial Journalism Award.
 Americans for Democratic Action honored Jeanne for her “outstanding leadership in the field of healthcare.”

-Jeanne is a trustee of McLean Hospital, Harvard Medical School’s largest psychiatric facility and she is an affiliated faculty member at Harvard Medical School’s Division on Addiction.
+Jeanne is an honorary trustee of McLean Hospital, Harvard Medical School’s largest psychiatric facility and she is an affiliated faculty member at Harvard Medical School’s Division on Addiction.
 Jeanne served as a member of the American Psychological Association’s Task Force on the Sexualization of Girls and was a Kaiser Media Fellow in Health.

 She co-founded the Perfect Storm Foundation with author Sebastian Junger.
-Jeanne was the chief consultant and facilitator for a series of National Football League-sponsored Town Hall meetings on concussions.
+Jeanne was the lead consultant and facilitator for a series of National Football League-sponsored Town Hall meetings on concussions.
 These events were held across America and co-sponsored by The Satcher Health Leadership Institute, founded by former U.S. Surgeon General David Satcher, M.D.

 Jeanne’s first book, Risky Times: How to be AIDS-Smart and Stay Healthy (Workman), was featured on Oprah and The Tonight Show with Jay Leno.
 A quarter million copies are in print in English, Spanish and Japanese.
 Jeanne contributed to AIDS: Prevention Through Education: A World View (Oxford Press).
 She’s also the author of the popular series of Words Can Work booklets, addressing youth and public health issues.